CounterpartyXCP/Documentation/Introduction/FAQ.md

 ### Why does XCP have value?

 XCP is the fuel for smart contracts.
 When smart contracts are running, fuel is used for each execution step.
 Appropriately enough, this fuel is **burned** (destroyed).
 This means that the supply of XCP is continously decreasing.
-However, the cost of fuel adjusts as the supply of XCP goes down, so that it cannot reach 0.
+However, the cost of fuel adjusts proportionally as the supply of XCP goes down, so that it cannot reach 0.

 XCP is always the easiest token to trade against, as it is represented across all exchanges that support Counterparty.
 It is also used for anti-spam fees when registering named tokens, and when making distribution payments to token holders.
 The betting system also uses XCP.